ChristophP/elm-i18n-module-generator/README.md

-# ELm i18n Module Generator
+# Elm i18n Module Generator

 This repo provides a script that can generate elm functions from JSON translation files.

 ## Why is this necessary?

-The company I work for stored all their translation files in JSON and also depends on this format for collaboration with third party translation service.
+The company I work for stores all their translation files in JSON and also depends on this format, for collaboration with a third party translation service.
 So storing the translations in Elm directly was not an option for us.
 We still didn't want to miss out on the Elm goodness.
 Thus, this i18n module generator was born.

 ## How to use?

+!!!
+Disclaimer: This module is only really useful when I finish string interpolation.
+Currently this generator only supports constant language strings.
+Currently all translation functions have this signature.

+`Lang -> String`

+Placeholders will not work.
+They would need a signature like this (for one placeholder):

+`Lang -> String -> String`

+I hope I can finish that within the next weeks.

+### Generating the Translation elm module

 Clone this repo.
 Run the `index.js` Script in the `src` folder.